-On 25 September 1715, John Erskine, 6th the Earl of Mar, raised James’s banner at Braemar.
-The previous year, Mar had supported the accession of the Hanoverian King George I, but soon found himself out of favour.
-He hoped to restore his prestige and influence by supporting a Jacobite rising.
+On 6 September 1715, John Erskine, the 6th Earl of Mar, raised the Stuart banner at Braemar in the Scottish Highlands.
+Mar had supported the accession of the Hanoverian King George I the previous year, but soon found himself out of favour.
+He now hoped to restore his prestige and influence by leading a Jacobite rising.

-Not even the arrival of 'the Old Pretender' himself by ship from France on 22 December 1715 could rouse his followers.
-The rebellion eventualy petered out in February 1716, when James returned to France, leaving his Highland followers to fend for themselves.
+The rebellion eventually petered out in February 1716.
+James Stuart returned to France, along with Mar, leaving his Highland followers to fend for themselves.

-Over the next 20 years the government tightened its hold on the Scottish Highlands.
-General George Wade built roads to open up inaccessible areas, Fort William was strengthened and other forts were constructed.
+Over the next 20 years, the government tightened its hold on the Scottish Highlands.
+General George Wade built roads to open up inaccessible areas.
+Fort William was strengthened and other forts were constructed.

 Independent Companies of Highlanders were raised from clans loyal to the government to police the region.
 The most famous of these was 'The Black Watch'.

-In July 1745 James’s son, Charles Edward Stuart, or ‘The Young Pretender’, landed in the Hebrides from a French frigate.
-On 19 August he raised his standard at Glenfinnan.
+In July 1745, Charles Edward Stuart, the son of James Stuart, arrived in the Hebrides aboard a French frigate.
+On 19 August, he raised his standard at Glenfinnan, near Fort William.
 About 2,000 Highland clansmen rallied to his cause.

-On 16 April 1746 the two armies faced each other at Culloden, to the south west of Nairn.
+On 16 April 1746, the two armies faced each other at Culloden, near Inverness.
 Pounded by artillery, the outnumbered Jacobites launched a fearsome Highland sword charge.
 Although Cumberland’s left came under heavy pressure, his soldiers held firm with their bayonets.
 Charles’s army was routed and the 'Bonnie Prince' was forced to make a dramatic escape to France.

 Many Englishmen and Lowland Scots regarded the Highlanders as savages, to whom the rules of civilised warfare did not apply.
 After Culloden, wounded Highlanders were bayoneted where they lay and Charles’s fleeing soldiers were ruthlessly hunted down.

 The battle was followed by a period of severe repression in the Highlands.
 Cumberland’s men employed tactics already used against the Maroons in Jamaica.
-They executed prisoners, burned settlements and seized livestock, earning their commander the nickname ‘Butcher’.
+They executed prisoners, burned settlements and seized livestock, earning their commander the nickname ‘The Butcher’, at least among his political opponents.
 Highland culture was repressed and the clan system dismantled.